The Core of Your Business Is in the Cloud,

 There’s been plenty written about how the cloud and Software-as-a-Service (SaaS) has changed everything – for both organizations and users.
-However, to be successful in the cloud, IT must pay close attention to the quality of service users are getting from SaaS applications, the Service Level Agreements (SLAs) they get from their vendors, and fully monitoring the end-user experience.
+However, to be successful in the cloud, IT must pay close attention to the quality of service users are getting from SaaS applications, the Service-Level Agreements (SLAs) they get from their vendors, and fully monitor the end-user experience.

 You’re Still on the Hook for Monitoring SaaS Apps, Uptime and Outages

 The fact is that if your users can’t access a cloud-based service, they are not going to call the service provider.
 They are going to call the IT help desk (maybe you) directly and the IT team will be expected to fix whatever problem exists, ASAP.
-Users don’t care whether or not the problem is located in infrastructure owned and operated by their IT department, the ISP, or the cloud service provider.
+Users don’t care whether the problem is located in infrastructure owned and operated by their IT department, the ISP, or the cloud service provider.
 If they aren’t having a good experience, IT will take the heat.

 How do you avoid this?
 Here are six myths that can derail your use of the cloud due to lack of monitoring.
-Falling for them can put you on a path to protracted service outages and frustrated users.
+Falling for them can put you on a path to protracted SaaS outages and frustrated users.

 SaaS Monitoring Myth #1:I don't need to monitor.
 I have a guaranteed SLA from the provider.

-Your SaaS service provider is likely able to run their datacenters with higher availability than most IT organizations, but they are not 100%.
-Guaranties are great, but if you aren’t monitoring your SaaS service, how do you know that your SLA is actually being met?
-In addition, service level agreements only cover outages that the provider can control, i.e. their own networks, servers, and applications, not any of your infrastructure and not the internet service providers that connect you.
+Your SaaS service provider can likely run their datacenters with higher availability than most IT organizations, but they are not infallible.
+SLAs are great, but if you aren’t monitoring the SaaS service, how do you know your SLA is actually being met?
+Service-level agreements only cover outages that the provider can control, i.e. their own networks, servers, and applications, not any of your infrastructure and not the Internet Service Providers that connect you.
 You’re on your own to monitor and manage those.

 Cloud Monitoring Myth #2:I don't need my own monitoring tools.
 I use the service provider dashboard